kaedroho/rusticsearch/README.md

 ## Running it

 Rusticsearch can be compiled with Rust stable 1.15 or later.
-You can [downloaded from the Rust website](https://www.rust-lang.org/en-US/downloads.html) or you could use [rustup](https://github.com/rust-lang-nursery/rustup.rs).
+You can [download it from the Rust website](https://www.rust-lang.org/en-US/downloads.html) or you could use [rustup](https://github.com/rust-lang-nursery/rustup.rs).

 Once Rust is installed, clone the repo and run ``cargo run``: